chaixy1/chaixy1.github.io/_pages/about.md

 **Introduction** <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 "Draw And Play" is an interactive game for children's drawing education.
 Existing drawing education emphasizes on color matching and drawing skills.
 In order to stimulate children's higher interest in drawing, this interactive game is developed, where children can use brushes to draw on the computer, and then based on the camera's motion capture, children can interact with the handwriting, which will stimulate more creativity.
 The project is developed based on Unity game engine and Mediapipe framework.

+（👈The video has no sound, it's not a playback problem on your computer 😉）
 </div>
 </div>